izko/Furry-game/README.md

 # Furry-game

 Simple game made with VanillaJS using objective programming.
-Game made in the middle of 'JavaScript developers: React' bootcamp in CodersLab.
+Game made in the middle of 'JavaScript developer: React' bootcamp in CodersLab.

 ### Technologies & features:
 * JavaScript